cobblebob/cobblebob/README.md

 I believe in my mind, my OCs are alive.
 They feel their own things, have their own interests + more.
 Certain OCs don't like getting touched w/o permission, so pls respect that.

-I have a typing quirk where I replace S with Z
+I have a typing quirk I sometimes use where I replace S with Z

 Don't associate me w/my friends, pls.
 I don't agree with/know everything they do/say</details>